philipco/structured_noise/README.md

 We present here the code of the experimental parts of the following paper:
 ```
-C. Philippenko and A. Dieuleveut, *Convergence rates for distributed, compressed and averaged
+C. Philippenko and A. Dieuleveut, Convergence rates for distributed, compressed and averaged
-least-squares regression: application to Federated Learning*, 2023.
+least-squares regression: application to Federated Learning, 2023.
 ```

 In this paper, we investigate the impact of compression on stochastic gradient algorithms for machine learning, a